-Historical Boat Trip on the famous St Ives lifeboat, James Stevens No.10
+The Historical St Ives Lifeboat Trip on the famous James Stevens No.10

-This boat trip skirts the coast from St Ives Bay to Godrevy Island, giving passengers a close-up view of, Porthminster, Carbis Bay, Lelant and Hayle beaches.
-The boat passes the mouth of the Hayle Estuary, the infamous Hayle Bar. then further up the coast you have Godrevy beach with its National Trust Car Park.
-We pass both inner and outer sounds of Godrevy Island.
+The route for this trip is weather dependent, we aim to skirt the coast from St Ives Bay to Godrevy Island, giving passengers a close-up view of, Porthminster, Carbis Bay, Lelant and Hayle beaches.
+The boat passes the mouth of the Hayle Estuary, the infamous Hayle Bar. then further up the coast you have Godrevy Island.

 Constructed in the late 1850s to warn mariners of the dangers of the Stones Reef, Godrevy Lighthouse stands 26 metres tall on a small island just off the shoreline near the North Cliffs.
 Godrevy has been a familiar and welcoming sight for generations of St Ives seafarers, the area is littered with wrecks and tales of rescue and bravery.

 Looking after st ives bay wildlife

 We are an accredited wildlife safe operator (WISe Scheme) in St Ives Bay and our sea safari crew includes a British Divers Marine Life Rescue marine mammal medic who volunteers in a rescue role working with dolphins, whales, seals and much more.